Venkmine/Proxx/docs/DECISIONS.md

-# PROXX — IRREVERSIBLE DECISIONS
+# Awaire Proxy — Irreversible Decisions

 Only decisions that should never be re-litigated live here.

-## Resolve
+## Execution Engine

+- FFmpeg is the sole execution engine
-- Resolve Studio is required for v1.x
+- No Resolve integration in v1
-- Headless or scripted Resolve operation is preferred
-- Resolve Free mode is deferred and caveated
+- Subprocess execution, not library binding

 ## Codecs

-- ProRes, DNxHR, and DNxHD are supported
+- ProRes, DNxHR, H.264 are supported
-- DNxHD included for legacy Avid pipelines
 - Intra-frame codecs are editorial defaults
 - Long-GOP codecs warn but do not block